 I found this book very thorough in that it not only covered so many elements of the race discussion in Britain but it does so in significant detail.
 The chapters are long and packed densely with historical detail, cultural references, political debate as well as Hirsch’s interesting personal experiences.
 I found it quite a heavy read for these reasons but definitely still enjoyable.

-Do read if: you would like a more personal, but still extremely informative, take on the ‘British race discourse’.
+Do read if: you would like a more personal, but still extremely informative, take on racial history in Britain.

 Don’t read if: you aren’t prepared to take in a lot of information!